Producers/Directors

 SUGGESTIONS FOR MATERIAL:

-• Monologues from published plays (or produced screenplays) are strongly preferred.
+• Monologues from published plays are preferred.

 • Avoid material choices that include an endless string of profanity or potentially offensive/upsetting subject matter (no animal cruelty or dead babies).

-• If you exceed your 90-second time limit, you will be cut off politely at the stage manager’s discretion, so it’s smart to choose LESS than 90 seconds worth of material just in case.
+• If you exceed your 90-second time limit, you will be cut off politely at the stage manager’s discretion, so it’s smart to choose LESS than 90 seconds' worth of material just in case.

 HERE’S THE PLAN: